Siouxland Forecast: February 8, 2020

 Then tonight we will see temperatures drop to a low of 28 by tomorrow morning with snow showers across Siouxland.
 As I mentioned, most of the heavier snow showers will be towards the northeast of Sioux City with winds eventually shifting, coming from the northwest but staying breezy overnight.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see where the heavier snow will be and how much snow is expected across Siouxland.
+As always, tune into KCAU 9 News tonight 10 p.m. to see if you will get rain, snow, freezing drizzle, or a mix of all precipitation, and how much snow parts of Siouxland could see.